mbaeumer/fxlink/README.md

 # Version/release history

+## 0.9.6 - 2024-01-01
+* Added a counter for categorized links in the import stage
+* various minor changes in the import stage
+* bug fixes to prevent NullPointerExceptions

 ## 0.9.5 - 2023-11-21
 * Added support for ranking links directly in the import stage
 * various minor changes and simplifications